saona-raimundo/asking/README.md

 - **Default values** - Add a value for empty inputs.
 - **Standardized error handling** - You can manage errors!
 - **Feedback** - Display a message in response to the input.
-- **Total control** - At the end of the day, any decision can be reprogrammed!
 - **Validation** - Include tests that the input has to pass.